XiaoshiZ/ysmiles.com/_posts/2016-05-17-first-post.markdown

 to find the easily way to install Jekyll by [Chocolatey](https://chocolatey.org/).
 Follow his steps and it only takes 2 steps.

-Then in command prompt use *jekyll new blog* to creat a new project or just fork this project at Github.
-After going into the folder (*cd blog*), use *jekyll serve* to start the service.
+Then in command prompt use *Jekyll new blog* to creat a new project or just fork this project at Github.
+After going into the folder (*cd blog*), use *Jekyll serve* to start the service.

 Open your browser, type in http://localhost:4000/, press Enter and that's it!

 You may notice this is just a rewrite of Burela's method.
 I post this just for a review of the contents myself.

-## This line is for the demonstration of catalog.
+## This line is for demonstration of catalog.

 Have a good day!